 Valturna (aliskircn and valsartan) is an angiotensin II receptor antagonist used to treat high blood pressure.
 Valturna was withdrawn from the U.S. market in 2012, due to concerns regarding possible side effects, especially in diabetics and those with kidney impairment.
-Common side effects include diarrhea, dizziness, or lightheadedness.
+Common side effects of Valturna (aliskircn and valsartan) include:

 The recommended dosage of Valturna is based on your medical condition and response to treatment.
 Valturna may interact with other medications, including atorvastatin (Lipitor), lithium, furosemide, diuretics, antibiotics, nonsteroidal anti-inflammatory drug (NSAIDs), drugs that may increase the level of potassium in the blood (amiloride), and salt substitutes.
 Tell your doctor all medications you take.
 Consult your doctor for more details and to discuss the use of reliable forms of birth control while taking Valturna.
 If you are pregnant or think you may be pregnant, contact your doctor immediately.
 It is not known if Valturna is excreted in breast milk.
 Consult your doctor before breastfeeding.

 Our Valturna (aliskircn and valsartan) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following serious adverse reactions are discussed in greater detail in other sections of the label:

 - Risk of fetal/neonatal morbidity and mortality [See WARNINGS AND PRECAUTIONS].